-Placecloud experts are specialists in the these and related fields.
+Placecloud experts are specialists in history and related fields.
 They may be academics, published authors, or researchers with a local history society or larger heritage organisation, museum or archive.

 WHO WE ARE